notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faca-e.md

 The pilot should read back their cleared level as confirmation.

-## Activation of R45A and R147

-During approved vSOA activites, areas R45A and R147 may become activated.
-For these areas to be activated, a dedicated FALW_APP should be online.

-FACA-W is to take extreme caution, and in the event overflights occur over these areas, is not to descend aircraft below FL200.

 ## Handoff Agreement

 The agreed level for handoff from ACC to a civil APP unit is FL160.